7 Things You Need to Know About Habit Burger

 So, why haven't you heard of the chain before?
 Currently, the chain only has eateries in 10 states, with the majority of them concentrated in California.
 But that's going to change—and soon.
 This year alone, the chain opened more than 35 locations across the nation, which is a lot in the restaurant biz.
 Not to mention, a recent industry report dubbed the chain as one of the top-growing brands of the year, so it's safe to say that Habit Burger's under-the-radar status will soon be a thing of the past.

 Since you're bound to see a shiny new Habit restaurant making a debut in a strip mall near you, we think you should be armed with the necessary menu intel to ensure your meal doesn't derail your healthy eating or weight loss plan—which is why we put together this nifty guide.
-(This Survival Guide for 20 Fast Food Joints can help if you find yourself at one of Burger Habit's rivals!)
+(This fast food survival guide can help if you find yourself at one of Burger Habit's rivals!)
 Read on to find out how to order smart at the rising star restaurant.

 Their Burgers Are Better Than The Rest